emberfox205/fruititionator/README.md

 ### Image Detection

 - Relevant functions are in `fruit_detector.py`.
-- The `detect_fruit()` function takes no argument.
+- The `detect_fruit()` function takes 3 arguments to publish the data later.
 It opens the device's camera (if available and given permission) and also initiates a window showing the camera feed.
 The model looks for one out of the possible classes of objects, one of which being `Nothing` and the rest being types of fruits.
 - This function is also responsible for publishing to 2 Adafruit feeds: `Confidence Score` and `Detected Object`.

 > [!NOTE]